chaoticgd/ccc/README.md

 ### stdump

-Symbol table parser and dumper.
+Mdebug/STABS symbol table parser and dumper.
 It can extract the following information:

 - Functions including parameters and local variables
 - Global variables